Helenpham1097/document/content/collections/pages/support-management.md

                 text: 'Application support'
               -
                 type: text
                 text: '.
-This broadens the range of issues that our Support Team can help you with.'
+This broadens the range of issues that our support team can help you with.'
         type: column
         enabled: true
       -